Justar96/ptoon/SPEC.md

 ## 12. Compatibility Notes

-- Output produced by `pytoon` is designed to roundtrip with the upstream TypeScript decoder in strict mode.
+- Output produced by `ptoon` is designed to roundtrip with the upstream TypeScript decoder in strict mode.
 - Differences are limited to language-specific normalization (e.g., Python datetime string formats with timezone offsets).